Castle of Alcoutim (Old): Architecture

 The castle is located in a rural location, on the hilltop with dense vegetation, shrubs and bushes, structured in relation to the Guadiana River with good visibility.

 The military architectural group consists of two enclosures, both rectangular.
 The upper, that corresponds to the alcazaba, occupies an area of 704 m2 and includes various rectangular towers, although none of them are positioned on the angles.
 Two doors give access to the interior, that includes a 560 × 250 cm opening to the cistern, walls of 70–90 cm thickness, and compartments (likely used as residences) constructed of schist masonry.

 The second line of walls were constructed to protect the settlement that developed around the interior walls.
 It is also a rectangular layout, similarly reinforced by towers, and includes a gate that permits communication with the habitable area in its periphery (the area until the river).
 The second redoubt, which is defended by various schist towers, and protected by rectangular structures of ashlar schist, of which a few vestiges remain in the west.
 Sections of the wall are made of blocks of greywacke and shale mixed with soil and clay, with a thickness of 2 m.
 Along this wall are towers: two with an irregular plan, about 5 × 5 m and two of approximately 3 × 3 m.

 This rational structure, imposed a structural geometry to the terrain, which is part of the Umayyad castle typology.
 Archaeologist Helena Maria Gomes Catarino, drew parallels between Alcoutim and other castles of the Eastern Algarve, referring to the fortress of Almiserát (Alicante) in particular, constructed in the 10th century, and others with identical characteristics.
 This attribution is reinforced by the morphology of its construction: a base of irregular lose stone, with cemented stone and earth, typical of other Umayyad military installations of the time.

 There is still a lack of archaeologically-precise evidence.
 From the "landfill" around the cliffs, fragments of ceramics, many cooked in an irregular kiln, and a few decorative remains that attest to medieval period (likely the end of a Visigoth occupation and/or beginning of a Muslim intervention).
-A excavation of the living quarters reveal fragments of tile, ceramic and a few metal objects, that point to a chronology from the end of the Emirate period of the Muslim occupation.
+An excavation of the living quarters reveal fragments of tile, ceramic and a few metal objects, that point to a chronology from the end of the Emirate period of the Muslim occupation.
 Over the wall, of one of the rectangular compartments, constructed in the centre of the castle during the Caliphate period, archaeologists retrieved a green, manganese bowl.
 Another layer retrieved from the excavations, although for the most part characteristic of the Caliphate period, also included ceramics from the 11th century.